About the Ha-Ha

 Q) Will there be a Committee Boat within the fleet?

-Q) Are there other key dates I should be aware of?
+Q) Are there key dates I should be aware of?

 Q) Where can I check for event updates?